A South Island Road trip is the best way to see this beautiful part of New Zealand!

 You have the Abel Tasman National Park, as well as Farewell Spit and in this area.
 Both places are incredibly beautiful and well worth checking out.
 I particularly liked Farewell spit, it’s a beautiful sandbar, with spectacular views!

-Heading north will extend your drive to Greymouth, but the aforementioned places are two of the best you can visit on a South Island road trip, and it’s well worth the detour.
+Heading north will extend your drive to Greymouth, but the aforementioned places are two of the best you can visit on a South Island Road trip, and it’s well worth the detour.

 There are a number of places to see on your way down to Greymouth.
 Buller Gorge is a great spot to stop at for a while.
 You can go zip-lining across the gorge, and there’s a nice track to walk around too!

 Perhaps the best place to stop along the way is at Punakaiki.
 This is where you will find the famous rocks pancake rocks.
-They are named this way because they look like layers upon of layers of pancakes.
+They are named this way because they look like layers upon layers of pancakes.

 It’s a beautiful spot and well worth stopping at!
 There isn’t an awful lot of things to do in Greymouth, but if you like interesting seascapes, a walk along the shore is definitely worth doing!